-Utah is a a battleground state in terms of stream access.
+Utah streams are a battleground state in terms of access.
 Many of you read Brett Prettyman’s article “Locked Out” in the April-May 2011 issue of Fly Fisherman.
 In that article, Prettyman explained how in 2008, the Utah Supreme Court decision in Conatser v.
 Johnson clarified state law and affirmed that Utah anglers had the right to roam public waterways up to the high-water mark.
 The decision was a time for rejoicing for Utah anglers, but it was short-lived.
 In 2010 Governor Gary Herbert signed into law HB141—erroneously called the Utah Stream Access Law because it actually reverses the Conatser decision, and takes away the stream access privileges outlined in the ruling.
 Since then the Utah Stream Access Coalition (USAC) has filed law suits to fight HB141, and to protect what stream access remains in Utah.

 Here is the latest victory by USAC, outlined in a press release from Sept.
 21, 2011.